tiisanoja/ruuvi/README.md

 ## DB

+Data is stored to InfluxDB.
+Currently supported version is 1.x.
 Application stores data to database named *weather*.
 Used presission to store measurements is a second.
-Currently only InfluxDB 1.X is supported.